Transportation Systems Management and Operations

 The Pavement Management Section runs ADOT’s construction smoothness incentive/disincentive program, which includes testing the finished pavement for smoothness by one-tenth of a mile and calculating either incentive or disincentive for the contractors.
 The construction smoothness testing is conducted in an accurate, objective and timely manner.
 In addition, the section is also responsible for evaluating pavement structural and functional condition with annually surveyed data of cracks, potholes, flushing, IRI, faulting, rutting, FWD deflections and friction.
 FWD deflections are major pavement structural design inputs for designing pavement rehabilitation projects.

-Maintenance Unit and includes seven positions.
-This unit is responsible for maintenance of approximately 185,000 fixtures as well as the companying supports and electrical distribution system.
-This unit is also responsible for maintenance of the more than 33,000 fixtures in the Deck Park Tunnel.
+Roadway Lighting maintains approximately 185,000 fixtures as well as the accompanying supports and electrical distribution system.
+It is also responsible for maintenance of the more than 33,000 fixtures in the Deck Park Tunnel.

 The Systems Technology Group researches, plans, budgets, develops, and implements innovative Intelligent Transportation System (ITS) technologies, such as connected vehicles.
 In addition, the Systems Technology Group reviews Systems Engineering Checklists, offers ITS technologies assistance to ADOT Project Managers, and reviews ITS elements of project deliverables.